HomePropertiesRentalsGuides to FranceRegionsServicesForumsVersion FrançaiseNews

 However, the policies vary considerably in the extent of their cover, so you do need to read the small print.

 Most policies will not cover accidental damage (breakage) to your own possessions caused by you or a member of your household, although damage resulting from accidental fire or water leakage caused by you/your household will be covered.
-Check the excess in the policy.
+If you want the policy to cover accidents to yourself or member of your household as a result of your own actions you need cover for 'accidents de vie'.

 If the property is empty for part of the year then you need to make this clear to your insurer, as there may well be implications on the level of risk cover they are prepared to offer, particularly in relation to insurance against theft.
 Clearly, such a clause d'inoccupation is going to be an issue for those with a second home in France!
 There are likely to be specific requirements in relation to security of the property, which may also apply more generally in the policy in relation to claims resulting from burglary.